Speech Pathology & Audiology (SPA)

 Prerequisite: graduate standing and approval of instructor.

-Advanced study in causes, management, and research of voice disorders.
+Advanced study in causes, assessment, and treatment of voice and resonance disorders.

 This course provides graduate students with a thorough understanding of the roles and responsibilities of the school-based speech-language pathologist.